-Though the name says “limo”, Galveston Limo is not a luxury service, not like you would think.
+Though the name says “limo”, Galveston Limo is not a luxury service as it suggests.
 They do, however, provide comfortable shuttle bus rides from Houston to Galveston for extremely competitive rates.
-If you’re traveling with a large group, though, give them a call to book your group rate.
+If you’re traveling with a large group, give them a call for a competitive group rate.

 Galveston Limo Prices:

-There are also a few companies that offer luxury travel options in the form of a large, private van, bus, or limousine.
-For those who’d rather travel in style, you can opt for one of these companies, though the prices may be a bit steep.
+There are also a few companies that offer luxury travel options in the form of a large, private van, bus or sleek limousine.
+For those who’d rather travel from Houston to Galveston in style, you can opt for one of these companies.

-Luxury private vehicles, however, are excellent choices for larger groups, as you don’t have to worry about per-person rates that add up exponentially the more people are in your group, the cheaper the cost per person will be.
+Luxury private vehicles are excellent choices for larger groups, as you don’t have to worry about per-person rates.
+The more people are in your group, the cheaper the cost per person will be.

-Below are a few companies in the Houston and Galveston area that provide luxury car services for travelers.
+Below are a few companies in Houston and Galveston that provide luxury car services for travelers.
 You need to contact them and obtain a personal quotation for your needs.